 Are utilities, septic systems, or any wells available to serve the property?
 This is one of the reasons buyers walk away from a deal.
 Although the cost of putting in utilities such as electricity varies depending on location, you can bet it's going to be somewhat expensive.
 So whether or not the property already has these modern-day necessities can affect the value considerably.

 How desirable the property is can impact what someone is willing to pay for it (or if they're willing to pay anything at all).
 Is it waterfront land?
+Or even better is it an island for sale?
 Does it have “curb appeal?”
 What's the condition of the lot?
 Is it attractive from every angle?
 How difficult would it be for you to sell the property in the future?
 This will play a role as buyers look at the area and envision what they can do with it.

 What do the neighboring properties look like?
 Would you rather live next to a clear, peaceful stream, or a sewage plant?
 Not only does the property you're interested in need to be desirable, but so does the land surrounding it.
 It's also necessary to find out what the plans are, if any, for the real estate beside your property because that can profoundly affect you positively or negatively.

 One of the most frequently used tools in determining the value of real estate is to find the comparables.
 It’s called the sales comparison approach in the appraisal field.
 This refers to the land parcels which were sold recently that are similar to your land parcel.
 The Balance published a good article explaining more about the sales comparison approach in real estate appraisal.
 How similar are they to the property you're interested in and what were they sold for?

 Comps are relatively easy to find when it comes to homes but can be challenging when dealing with land and other property types.
 LandSearch is an excellent resource to use when researching land comps.
 If you're looking for commercial real estate, Reonomy is a great resource as they provide up to 100 data points on any property including sales history, debt history, and comps.